codingvc/codingvc/_posts/2015-09-16-5-tips-for-saas-roadmap-planning.markdown

 &nbsp;&nbsp;30% monthly growth → 23.3x annual growth

 If you have some initial contracts right now and you're at $10k in monthly recurring revenue (MRR), then 12 more months will probably take you to $50k or $100k in MRR.
-It's _very_ unlikely to take you to $250k MRR, so don't present that as a "conservative growth plan" and don't bake that kind of growth into your budget.
+You're _very_ unlikely to get to $250k MRR, so don't present that as a "conservative growth plan" and don't bake that kind of growth into your budget.

 ## Tip #2: Don't promise inflection points without strong evidence